MasterScrat/rl-insights/docs/notebooks-long-tasks.md

 In theory, nothing stops you from simply executing the notebook and letting it run for a few hours.

 In practice, this is generally a ***bad idea***.

+We will see why, and how to solve potential problems by integrating new tools to your workflow.

 Notebooks hinder your flow
 ---